-Hygh sees a “both/and” approach for churches as they begin to once again worship in person while providing an online experience to people who’ve joined their virtual worship services over the past 13 months.
+Hygh sees a “both/and” approach for churches as they begin to once again worship in person while providing an online experience to people who’ve joined their virtual worship services.

 At the church Hygh attends, “we know we will have to have some sort of virtual component for people who don’t want to drive across Los Angeles to go to church” on Sunday or who’d rather worship the Almighty as many have over the past year — in their pajamas.

 “This is uncharted territory,” Hygh said.
 “Not everything will go smoothly.
 Keep trying new things to reach new people.”

 Let us join in prayer for: